Below are some of my favorite hip-hop highlights of 2020. Check the following playlists, albums, and videos for my personal recap of the year.

 Over the past 5-7 years there has been a growing sub-genre of hip-hop characterized by low-energy rapping over lo-fi, sample-central beats.
 Counter to stereotypical rap braggadocio, artists in this style write more genuinely introspective.
 Despite their lethargic leaning tone, they write in a way that is both deeply expressive and seemingly therapeutic.
 The consistent themes are self-reflection and social observation from an introverted perspective.

 The beats can be easily digestible, or in many cases can break rhythmic norms, providing an embrace of dystopian aesthetic.
 This approach gives the artists flexibility to maintain a refreshing level of unpredictability.
 It may not be a coincidence that 2020 was such prolific year for this style of hip-hop, being a year defined by isolation, depression, and dystopia.
-As a point of reference, the most notable emcee in this style and debatably the originator of it is Earl Sweatshirt.

 I often refer to this style of hip-hop as “the other mumble rap”.
 While this sounds nothing like the commonly referred to sub-genre of mumble rap, these artists undeniably rap in a way that could be described as mumbling, but are nonetheless far more articulate as lyricists.
 There have been about a dozen or more notable artists operating successfully within this style, and while there is a common thread connecting them all, each has their own unique stylistic contribution.
 Above are 6 projects within this style from 2020 that I recommend from Medhane, MIKE, Redveil, Demahjiae, Chester Watson,and Navy Blue.